 2. Visit the Prado Museum

-The Prado Museum (Museo Nacional del Prado) is one of the world’s greatest art galleries and the main art museum in Spain.
-As one of the most-visited museums in the world, its dazzling display of around 20,000 works by the great European masters is housed in an 18th-century building that opened as a museum in 1819.
-The museum is also a UNESCO World Heritage Site and a Spanish Property of Cultural Interest, home to works by Rembrandt, Caravaggio, Bernini, Monet, and many, many others.
-Admission is 15 EUR.
+The Prado Museum (Museo Nacional del Prado) is one of the world’s greatest art galleries and the largest art museum in Spain.
+It’s also one of the most-visited museums in the world and has earned that title because it’s a great destination even for those who aren’t “museum” people.
+See a dazzling display of around 20,000 works by the great European masters housed in a grand 18th-century building that opened as a museum in 1819.
+The museum is also a UNESCO World Heritage Site and a Spanish Property of Cultural Interest, home to works by Goya, Rembrandt, Caravaggio, Bernini, Monet, and many others.
+Admission is 15 EUR, and it takes about 3 – 4 hours to see the highlights of the museum.

 3. Unwind in El Retiro Park

 Officially known as The Buen Retiro Park, this is the main park of Madrid.
-A UNESCO World Heritage Site, it’s the perfect place to relax on a sunny day.
-The park dates back to the 17th century and spans over 350 acres, making it the largest and most popular green space in the city.
+It’s a leafy oasis with more than 15,000 trees and a UNESCO World Heritage Site, making it the perfect place to relax on a sunny day.
+The park dates back to the 17th century and spans over 350 acres.
 There is a large lake where you can hire a rowboat, a monument to the victims of the Madrid terrorist bombings (which killed 193 people and injured over 2,000 in 2004), and the Crystal Palace (a 19th-century conservatory that once held a human zoo).

 4. Visit the Palacio Real

-This is the official residence of the King of Spain, though it is now only used for state ceremonies.
-The palace is partially open to the public and is free for EU citizens on Wednesdays.
-Built in the 18th century, the palace is the largest functioning palace in Europe, home to over 3,400 rooms.
-A Spanish Property of Cultural Interest, the palace was built on a former 9th-century Muslim fort and contains numerous works of art in its ornate interior, including pieces by Caravaggio, Juan de Flandes, and Francisco Goya.
-Admission is 12 EUR for self-guided tours and 16 EUR for a guided tour.
+While the King of Spain no longer lives in the palace, it is used for state ceremonies.
+Built in the 18th century, the Baroque-style palace is the largest functioning palace in Europe, home to over 3,400 lavishly decorated rooms.
+The palace was originally built on a former 9th-century Muslim fort and today functions much like an art museum with numerous works, including pieces by Caravaggio, Juan de Flandes, and Francisco Goya.
+Admission is 14 EUR for self-guided tours and 20 EUR for a guided tour.
 Audio guides are available for 5 EUR.
+It’s free for EU citizens on Wednesdays.

 5. Take a food tour

 To learn more about the history and culture behind Madrid’s cuisine, take a food tour.
-It’s the best way to eat your way around the city sampling the best eats Madrid has to offer while learning what makes the cuisine unique.
+It’s the best way to eat your way around the city, sampling the best eats Madrid has to offer, from tapas and cured meats to churros with chocolate while learning what makes the cuisine unique.
 Devour Tours runs in-depth food tours led by expert local guides that will introduce you to the food culture and its history.
 If you’re a foodie like me who wants to learn more about the history and culture behind each dish, this tour is for you!
-Tours start at 99 EUR.
+Tours start at 89 EUR.

 Other Things to See and Do in Madrid